wem-r/script/README.md

 # Script

-Just a bunch of scripts. \
+Just a bunch of scripts I frequently use/need. \
 Most of them have no comments, but they are fairly easy to understand. \
 Use them at your own risk (or not at all if you don't know what you are doing)